hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `days` - (Required) Specifies the number of days noncurrent object versions transition.
 * `storage_class` - (Required) Specifies the Amazon S3 [storage class](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Transition.html#AmazonS3-Type-Transition-StorageClass) to which you want the object to transition.

+### Logging

+~> **NOTE:** Currently, changes to the `logging` configuration of _existing_ resources cannot be automatically detected by Terraform.
+To manage changes of logging parameters to an S3 bucket, use the `aws_s3_bucket_logging` resource instead.
+If you use `logging` on an `aws_s3_bucket`, Terraform will assume management over the full set of logging parameters for the S3 bucket, treating additional logging parameters as drift.
+For this reason, `logging` cannot be mixed with the external `aws_s3_bucket_logging` resource for a given S3 bucket.

+The `logging` configuration block supports the following arguments:

+* `target_bucket` - (Required) The name of the bucket that will receive the log objects.
+* `target_prefix` - (Optional) To specify a key prefix for log objects.

 ### Object Lock Configuration

 ~> **NOTE:** You can only **enable** S3 Object Lock for **new** buckets.
 If you need to **enable** S3 Object Lock for an **existing** bucket, please contact AWS Support.